ericdai/S3/docs/USING_PUBLIC_CLOUDS.rst

     (...)

 ..
 WARNING::
-   If you set :code:`bucketMatch` to :code:`true`, maintain only one local bucket per AWS S3 location.
+   If you set :code:`bucketMatch` to :code:`true`, you must maintain only one local bucket per AWS S3 location.
 If :code:`bucketMatch` is set :code:`true`, object names in the AWS S3 bucket are not prefixed with a CloudServer bucket name.
 When an object is put to the :code:`zenko1` CloudServer bucket and a different object with the same name is put to the :code:`zenko2`